bkgoodman/espcam_training_tools/README.md

 Work TBD involved saving the model as TensorFlow Lite Micro for incluion back into ESP-WHO project

-It is kind of a giant experimental mess right now - but it is a start-to-finish flow that lets you:
+It is kind of a giant experimental mess right now - but it will let you:

 1. Acquire images directly from ESP32-CAM (Web GUI)
 2. Save and categorize them (on a host computer) (Web GUI)